Azure/Enterprise-Scale/docs/enterprise-scale-iab/use-git-pipeline.md

     ![_Figure_](./media/wt-3.2-3.png)

-    It is important to note that if this policy assignment is specified at Management Group scope, all future subscription that move under the scope of this Management Group will automatically have monitoring and diagnostics settings applied without any custom orchestration.
-In our case, all subscription will be enabled existing under the **ES** (company root) Management Group scope will be enabled.
+    It is important to note that if this policy assignment is specified at Management Group scope, all future subscription that move under the scope of this Management Group will automatically monitoring and diagnostics settings be enabled without any custom orchestration.
+In our case, all subscription existing under the **ES** (company root) Management Group scope will be enabled.
 That is a design goal of Enterprise-Scale reference implementation.

 ## Assign the networking policies

 In this section, we will focus on enabling networking for landing zones.
-In our example, we only have a single subscription in the **ES-management** Management Group.
+In this tutorial, we only have a single subscription in the **ES-management** Management Group.
 In environments with multiple subscriptions, you would assign these policies at the **Connectivity** Management Group scope.

 Please follow the instructions from the previous sections to use git to assign policies as required in the steps below.
-You can obtain the sample policy assignments from [this](https://github.com/Azure/Enterprise-Scale/tree/main/azopsreference/3fc1081d-6105-4e19-b60c-1ec1252cf560/contoso/platform/connectivity/.AzState) link or from your local Git repository under `azopsreference\3fc1081d-6105-4e19-b60c-1ec1252cf560\contoso\platform\connectivity\.AzState`.
+You can obtain the sample policy assignments from [this](../../azopsreference/3fc1081d-6105-4e19-b60c-1ec1252cf560/contoso/platform/connectivity/.AzState) link or from your local Git repository under `azopsreference\3fc1081d-6105-4e19-b60c-1ec1252cf560\contoso\platform\connectivity\.AzState`.

-We will make policy assignments via Git process on these steps.
+We will make policy assignments via GitHub Action process on these steps.

 1. Assign the **Deploy-vWAN** and **Deploy-FirewallPolicy** policies to the **ES-management** Management Group: